- What are Scholarly Concentrations, and how do I learn more about each?

 - I’m experiencing medical student burnout.
 Can OSPE help?

-- I’d like to have my SC notated on my diploma, what’s the process to do so?
+- I’d like to have my SC notated on my diploma.
+What’s the process to do so?

 - If I’m going on a Leave of Absence (LOA), how is my Scholarly Concentration involvement impacted?